kennea99/Github-API-Testing/README.md

 # Github-API-Testing
-Github API data visualisations in javascript. uses React.js, Chart.js
+Github API data visualisations in javascript. uses React.js, Chart.js and Semantic-UI.

 ** Make sure to have npm installed on your computer (Node.js Packet Manager).